mattcollier/nestjs-graphql/README.md

 - [ x ] Incorporate a GraphQL interface.
 - [ x ] Implement a parent child relationship with an in-memor `posts` collection.
 - [ x ] Implement a dataloader to optimize retrieval of user posts.
+- [ x ] Implement a mutation with DTO validations for creating a new user.

 ### Objectives Met
 Access the GraphQL Playground at http://localhost:3000/graphql